What are Packages?

 Getting Started #

-Packages serve two purposes.
+Packages serve two key purposes:

 Changing a Package #